Horaddrim/golua/README.md

 `glua` is the binary that calls the interpreter to run your `.lua` files, check the `glua help` for all the flags and the options about running files.

+# Building the CLI from source

+For Linux/macOS environments:
+	You should have the `make` build tool to build the `glua` command line interface.
+	After installing, just go to the root directory of this project, and run:

+	`make build`

+	This command will create a binary named `glua`, and move it to your `$GOPATH/bin` directory If you want to use somewhere else in your computer, please, add the `$GOPATH/bin` directory to your `PATH` environment variable.

 # Contributing

+## Prerequisites:
+	`luac`: You must have Lua compiled for your distribution.
+	`make`: You must have the build tool already installed.
+	`go`: You must have at least the Golang >= 1.11.2 to run the source code and tests.

+## Testing the installation

+This project have a extensive series of automated tests to make sure everything runs fine in your environment, you just have to use the `make tests` command to run all the tests.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us